DanielSnd/YarnNet/README.md

-## YNet
+# YNet _for Godot 4.2+_

+A Godot 4.2+ Custom Module for making online multiplayer games.

+**Main Features:**
-A Godot 4.3+ Custom Module for making online multiplayer games using a node.js socket.io server to connect players together in rooms and relay messages between them.
+ - A custom multiplayer peer that uses a node.js socket.io server to connect players together in rooms and relay messages between them, including a way of retrieving room lists and room info from the server.
+ - Custom RPC/Spawner/Synchronizer methods to replace godot's RPCs, MultiplayerSpawner and MultiplayerSynchronizer.
+These custom implementations rely on synchronized numeric IDs instead of node paths.
+If a player doesn't currently have the desired parent node path for a networked node it will queue the spawn/synchronization calls until it does.

 I'm mostly doing this for my own personal use so things are messier than they probably should be, and I haven't been documenting things.
 I'll try to do some more documentation and add a demo if anyone wants to try it.